 Ghosting is shunning taken to a whole new level in the digital age.
-Isolating and ignoring people has been used since forever by regimes and religious groups use to control the beliefs and behavior of its members.
-Perceived wrongdoing followed by punishment in the form of the silent treatment, banishment, excommunication, torture, and even death goes way back.
+Isolating and ignoring people has been used forever by regimes and religious groups use to control the beliefs and behavior of their members.
+Perceived wrongdoing followed by punishment in the form of the silent treatment, banishment, ex-communication, torture, and even death goes way back.

 Ghosting as a form of shunning makes you disappear not just physically, but digitally